anstropleuton/ignite/README.md

 }
 ```

-If you have some statement before any `case` in a `switch`, it will never be executed.
+If you have some statement before any `case` in a `switch`, it will never be executed:
 ```ign
 switch (expression)
 {